• Skip to primary navigation

 What is Roti?

-In North India, we eat roti almost everyday with some vegetable or meat curry or lentils.
-Each person eats 2-4 roti depending on their diet.
+In North India, we eat roti almost every day with some vegetable or meat curry or lentils.
+Each person eats 2-4 roti, depending on their diet.

-What is the difference between roti, chapati and phulka?
+What is the difference between roti, chapati, and phulka?

-They are all almost the same, but with some minor differences.
+They are all almost the same but with some minor differences.
 Roti and chapati can be used interchangeably.
 They are cooked on the Tawa (concave pan or griddle).
-Phulka is cooked one side on a tawa and the other side on an open flame.
+Phulka is cooked on one side on a tawa and the other side on an open flame.
 Due to the high cooking temperature, air is trapped inside the roti to make it puff like a ball.
 I will show both variations in this recipe.

 Roti - Chapati - Whole Wheat Indian Flatbread -Cook Roti